influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/auth/logout.md

 ---
 title: influxctl auth logout
 description: >
-  The `influxctl auth logout` command lets a user logout of an InfluxDB cluster; removes the user's local authorization tokens.
+  The `influxctl auth logout` command lets a user log out of an InfluxDB cluster and removes the user's local authorization tokens.
 menu:
   influxdb_clustered:
     parent: influxctl auth
 weight: 301
 ---

-The `influxctl auth logout` command lets a user logout of an {{< product-name omit="Clustered" >}}
+The `influxctl auth logout` command lets a user log out of an {{< product-name omit="Clustered" >}}
-cluster; removes the user's local authorization tokens.
+cluster and removes the user's local authorization tokens.

 ## Usage